manzt/anywidget/.changeset/green-queens-beam.md

 ```

 If a file path for an existing file is detected for `_esm` or `_css`,
 the contents will be read from disk automatically.
-If the path is outside
+If the resolved
-of `site-packages`, the file will be watched in a background thread and
-changes will be emitted widget instance for live reloads.
+path is _not_ in `site-packages` (i.e., likely a development install), a
+background thread will start watching for file changes and push updates
+to the front end.